 The information explosion in the science of nutrition very often creates the impression that available information is contradictory.
 Consequently, it is no longer easy to distinguish between fact, misinformation and fiction.
-The Division of Human Nutrition, Faculty of Medicine and Health Sciences, Stellenbosch University act as a reliable and independent source of nutrition information.
+The Nutrition Information Centre of the University of Stellenbosch (NICUS) was established to act as a reliable and independent source of nutrition information.